QuiiBz/niftycss/site/docs/features/styling.md

 </div>
 ```

 That's it!
-Next, see how to use specific selectors underneath, or see how to use [themes](/docs/features/theming), [breakpoints](/docs/features/breakpoints) for responsive or [CSS utilities](/docs/features/css-utilities).
+Next, see how to use specific selectors underneath, or see how to use [themes](/docs/features/theming), [breakpoints](/docs/features/breakpoints) or [CSS utilities](/docs/features/css-utilities).

 ## Styled API
 Nifty provides a `styled` API for React, inspired by [styled-components](https://styled-components.com/).

-To use it, first install the `@niftycss/react` package:
+To use it, first, install the `@niftycss/react` package:

 ```bash
 # Yarn